L&CS graduating class of various abilities, genders, and races, sit in caps and gowns in a large indoor arena, some holding up one finger

 How much does it cost?

-This, and more information can be found on the Think College website.
+This and more information can be found on the Think College website.

 What funding supports are available?

 • Temple University is able to offer federal financial aid for students in Leadership & Career Studies, a Comprehensive Transition Program (CTP).
+Families must complete the FAFSA to determine their eligibility for a Pell Grant.

 • Students on an eligible Medicaid Home and Community-Based Waiver may be able to cover tuition and fees and peer support costs as education support services.
 Students and families can work with their supports coordinator to discuss how education support services may fit into their service plan.